Choosing the Right Inspector

-What are inspector's accolades and certifications?
+What are inspector's specialities and certifications?

 Is their background checked?

 When hiring any professional to work inside the home, it is important build a sense of trust.
 Inspectors can achieve this is by undergoing a background check.
-Since 2017, ASHI requires all new applicants to submit to a background check through the Background Verified Inspector Program (BVI).
+Since 2017, ASHI requires all new applicants to submit to a criminal background check through the Background Verified Inspector Program (BVI).
 The trend of background checks is spreading throughout the industry as more and more inspectors see the benefit it offers their clients.

 What are inspector's specializations and extra services?

 Many inspectors will refer to the various specializations or services that they offer their clients.
 Homebuyers can utilize ASHI's Find An Inspector search to view the ASHI member profiles and their specialties listed under "Additional Services."
 This section allows ASHI members to efficiently compile their special offerings, so homebuyers understand the full scope of services they provide.

 A key detail to consider is that each inspector has their own business model.
 Some additional services may be included as part of the home inspections and others may cost an additional fee.
 In some instances, these are standalone services that can be administered separate from the home inspection itself.
 For any questions concerning a specific service, ASHI recommends the homebuyer discusses with their prospective inspector prior to the inspection.